swt30/thesis/chapters/01-introduction/01-introduction.md

 ![
   Phase diagram of water.
   Water has a rich and interesting phase structure.
-  Here I show some of the key phases which are relevant when modelling a watery planet: liquid, vapour, and solid ice Ih, but also more exotic phases such as the high-pressure ices.
+  Here I show some of the key phases that are relevant when modelling a watery planet: liquid, vapour, and solid ice Ih, but also more exotic phases such as the high-pressure ices.
   Lines mark the boundaries of each phase.
   --- *Data from @Choukroun2007 and @Wagner2002*
 ](water-phase-diagram){#fig:water-phases}